Biocca-hub/LB1_Project_BG/README.md

 This repository outlines the workflow necessary to generate and evaluate a Hidden Markov Model (HMM) based on multiple structural alignment of Kunitz domain-containing proteins.
 For this scope, the proteins were selected from the Protein Data Bank (PDB) database based on the availability of:
 • high-resolution structural data
 • annotation in the reviewed SwissProt database.
 The aim of this work is to build a structure-informed HMM that captures conserved features of the Kunitz domain.

+For each section of the workflow, a dedicated folder containing related files is present.

 ---